-Adapted sports is the umbrella term for sport and athletics for people with decreased functionality.
+Adapted sports is the umbrella term for sport and athletics for people with any kind of functional impairment.

-A number of different activities and sports within adapted sports exists, and still more are being developed.
+A wide range of different adapted sports and activities are available, and still more are being developed.

-Some sports, such as swimming, athletics and equestrian, are like their traditional counterparts.
+Some sports, such as swimming, athletics and equestrian, are very similar to their traditional counterparts.

-Others are adapted sports where the disability is part of the rules:
+Others are adapted sports where the impairment plays a central part in the rules:

-Powerchair football and wheelchair tennis are sports for wheelchair users; blind football, showdown and goalball are sports for the blind and visually impaired, and they are played wearing blindfolds to ensure fair competition.
+Powerchair football and wheelchair tennis are sports played exclusively in wheelchairs; blind football, showdown and goalball are sports for the blind and visually impaired, and they are played wearing blindfolds or masks to ensure fair competition.

-Boccia is played at both elite and recreational levels in clubs, schools and activity centres all over the world, and boccia is a Paralympic Sport.
+Boccia is played at both elite and recreational levels in clubs, schools and activity centres all over the world.
+Boccia is also a Paralympic sport.

 Handi Life Sport manufactures bocia balls for all purposes: for the boccia club or institution that plays boccia, and for the elite boccia players, who aim for the Paralympics and make special demands for their personal boccia balls.

-Our bocciaballs are available in different categories of hardness:
+Our bocciaballs are available in different categories of hardness all with the BISFed License Stamp:

-Hard (only Superior Classic), medium/hard, medium, medium/soft, soft and supersoft (only Superior Supersoft).
-We also customize boccia sets with balls in different hardness to suit the individual player.
+Hard (Superior Classic and Ledo Suede), medium/hard, medium, medium/soft, soft and supersoft (Superior Supersoft and Ledo Suede).
+We also customize boccia sets with balls in different hardnesses to suit the individual player.

-We advise players to store and carry their boccia balls in our specially made Superior Boccia Case, which effectively protects the round shape of the balls.
+We advise players to store and carry their boccia balls in our specially made Superior Boccia Case or Superior Boccia Backpack, which effectively protects the round shape of the balls.

-If you have a hard time picking up the boccia ball, use our Boccia Ball Pick up.
+If you have a hard time picking up your boccia balls, use our Boccia Ball Pick up.
 The Boccia Ball Pick up makes it easy to pick up the balls, even from a seated position.
-The tube can collect up to 6 boccia balls at a time.
+The tube can collect up to six boccia balls at a time.

-A novelty in boccia is the Boccia Grid/Touchboard that allow the blind and visually impaired to play boccia as well.
+A novelty in boccia is the Boccia Grid/Touchboard that allows the blind and visually impaired to play boccia as well.

 To the Boccia referee